BORDEAUX, France >> Bordeaux, the region, is unrivaled historically as the greatest, most prodigious producer of fine wine in the world.

 Simply as a cultural center, the City of Wine succeeds brilliantly in many ways.
 As a symbol, the curvaceous, contemporary building designed by XTU, a Parisian architecture firm, swirls up from the riverside not unlike the Guggenheim Museum flowing upward on staid Fifth Avenue.
 As a statement, it says that hidebound, conservative Bordeaux is no more.

-Situated between the districts of Chartrons, the historic center of the wine trade, and Bacalan, a docks and manufacturing area, La Cite anchors a growing tourist hub, which includes a huge, concrete German bunker that once housed U-boats during the Nazi occupation now being transformed into an underground arts center.
+Situated between the districts of Chartrons, the historic center of the wine trade, and Bacalan, a docks and manufacturing area, La Cité anchors a growing tourist hub, which includes a huge, concrete German bunker that once housed U-boats during the Nazi occupation and is now being transformed into an underground arts center.